-effect on poverty and inequality (Musgrave, 1959; Pechman, 1985; Martinez-Vazquez, 2008).
+which a brief summary is included below.
+Known in the literature as the "accounting approach" because it ignores behavioral responses and general equilibrium effects, incidence analysis of public spending and taxation is designed to respond to the question of who benefits from government transfers and who ultimately bears the burden of taxes in the economy.
+With a long tradition in applied public finance, tax and benefit incidence analysis is an efficient instrument to evaluate whether fiscal policy has the desired effect on poverty and inequality (Musgrave, 1959; Pechman, 1985; Martinez-Vazquez, 2008).
 The increasing availability of household surveys containing sufficient information to assess the effects of fiscal policy on incomes and their distribution, has increased considerably the number of empirical studies in this area.

 The contribution of specific fiscal interventions is calculated using the marginal contribution method.
-This method is equivalent to asking the question: how much would have inequality changed if the fiscal intervention of interest had not been there (keeping the rest of the fiscal system in place)?7 The progressivity and pro-poorness of education and health spending are determined based on the size and sign of the relevant concentration coefficient.
+This method is equivalent to asking the question: how much would have inequality changed if the fiscal intervention of interest had not been there (keeping the rest of the fiscal system in place)?
+The progressivity and pro-poorness of education and health spending are determined based on the size and sign of the relevant concentration coefficient.
 In keeping with generally accepted convention, spending is regressive when the concentration coefficient is higher than the market-income Gini.
-Spending is pro-poor when the concentration coefficient is lower than the market-income Gini.
-Spending is pro-poor when the concentration coefficient implies that per capita spending tends to be higher the poorer the individual.9 When the concentration coefficient equals zero, per capita spending is the same across the distribution: spending is neutral in absolute terms.
+Spending is propoor when the concentration coefficient is lower than the market-income Gini, but also has a negative value.
+A negative concentration coefficient implies that per capita spending tends to be higher the poorer the individual.
+When the concentration coefficient equals zero, per capita spending is the same across the distribution: spending is neutral in absolute terms.
 By definition, government spending that is pro-poor (or neutral in absolute terms) is also progressive.
-However, not all government spending that is progressive is pro-poor.
+However, not all government spending that is pro-poor.